 Public Policy Priorities

-Competitiveness: A strong business climate requires policies that ensure the region remains an attractive place to employ pole, foster the area's strengths, and anticipate future business and economic trends.
+Competitiveness: A strong business climate requires policies that ensure the region remains an attractive place to employ people, foster the area's strengths, and anticipate future business and economic trends.
 We work to encourage state policies that maintain & strengthen our region's business climate.

 Competitiveness Factor - Transportation: A safe, reliable, thoughtfully planned system that meets current and future demand will allow businesses in the region – and across the state – to grow.
 We advocate for policies that will improve our transportation systems and infrastructure, statewide.